What type of electrochemistry in a battery should be used?

 Lithium is revolutionizing electromobility and embedded energy storage, from electric scooters to electric cars or small electronic devices such as mobile phones.
 Stationary energy storage is also in the development phase as the cost of energy is rising and the widespread use of lithium makes it possible to achieve very competitive prices for the user.

 There are many Lithium technologies: NMC, LiPo, LFP, NCA, LMO, LTO, etc. Each one has its advantages and disadvantages.
-For more information on the different electrochemistry of lithium batteries, please refer to our more detailed article on this subject.

 What will the electrochemistry in a battery of tomorrow be?